LEoPart-project/leopart/README.md

-## DolfinParticles -- FEniCS functionality for scattered particle advection and projection
+## LEoPart -- FEniCS functionality for scattered particle advection and projection

-DolfinParticles integrates particle functionality into the open-source finite element library FEniCS (www.fenicsproject.org).
+LEoPart integrates particle functionality into the open-source finite element library [FEniCS](www.fenicsproject.org).
+LEoPart is so much as to say **L**agrangian-**E**ulerian **o**n **Part**icles, and might remind you of the animal with particles imprinted on its skin.

-Main purpose of this library is to advect and project scattered particle data onto a mesh in a (locally) conservative manner.
-By making use of a combination of a finite element mesh and Lagrangian particles, the library enables to solve hyperbolic conservation laws in an accurate and conservative manner, yet free of numerical diffusion.
+Main purpose of this library is to advect and project scattered particle data onto a mesh in an accurate and -optionally- (locally) conservative manner.
+By blending a finite element mesh and Lagrangian particles, the library enables to solve hyperbolic conservation laws in an accurate and conservative manner, yet free of numerical diffusion.
+Alternatively, LEoPart might come in handy if you just need to trace large numbers of particles on a fixed or moving mesh polygonal or polyhedral mesh.

-Further documentation can be found in a series of papers, we would be grateful if you cite one of these references when using this library:
+For a detailed mathematical background of LEoPart reference is made to a series of papers.
+We would be grateful if you cite one of these references when using LEoPart:

-[2] Maljaars et al., Conservative, high-order particle-mesh scheme with applications to advection-dominated flows, (2018), preprint available at arXiv
+[2] Maljaars et al., Conservative, high-order particle-mesh scheme with applications to advection-dominated flows, [CMAME (2019)](https://doi.org/10.1016/j.cma.2019.01.028), preprint available at [arXiv](https://arxiv.org/abs/1806.09916)

 [1] Maljaars et al., A hybridized discontinuous Galerkin framework for high-order particle–mesh operator splitting of the incompressible Navier–Stokes equations, [Journal of Computational Physics 358 (2018) 150-172](https://doi.org/10.1016/j.jcp.2017.12.036)